ethereum/solc-js/README.md

 # solc-js
 JavaScript bindings for the [Solidity compiler](https://github.com/ethereum/solidity).

+Uses the Emscripten compiled Solidity found in the [solc-bin repository](https://github.com/ethereum/solc-bin).

 ## Node.js Usage

 To use the latest stable version of the Solidity compiler via Node.js you can install it via npm: